 By COUNTY DIARY.

-On Monday, December 14, 2020 -Kitui County has today launched construction of 2,000 housing units of the Affordable Housing Program.
+On Monday, December 14, 2020 -Kitui County launched construction of 2,000 housing units of the Affordable Housing Program.

-The initiative will see among others residents of low income own houses, create jobs and wealth.
+The initiative will see amongg other residents of low income houses, create jobs and wealth.

 The program is in line with President Kenyatta’s Big 4 Agenda and Governor Ngilu’s five pillar manifesto.

 In his remarks, Former Prime Minister Raila Odinga who was the Chief Guest said many Kenyan populations had been deprived of decent housing for long in the country resulting in the expansion of slums and informal settlements noting the housing program will help solve the problem in the country.